 Oftentimes, outages are only about 20 minutes.
 However, there are times when an outage can last several hours at once.
 When an outage is more than a couple of minutes, problems start to arise without solar-based UPS, especially if you work from home in IT services or computer-based consulting.

 On April 5, 2018, the EIA released the 2016 average duration of outages report.
 This report found that Americans on average experienced four hours without power throughout the year.

 If an outage is too long, fridges and freezers start to heat up and electric appliances can’t be used.
-Many try to avoid blackouts with solar, but solar on its own can’t help you in a power outage.
+Many try to avoid blackouts with solar, but solar on its own can’t help in a power outage.

 How Solar Panels Work With UPS

 Most people that purchase solar stay connected to the grid.
 There are two main reasons why people stay connected.
 Solar panels need the sun to produce power and backup batteries are expensive.